cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 * In the Network D bridge (**Default**), use `bat0.1` instead of `bat0.2`, and similarly, use the `192.168.10.` IP addr instead of `192.168.20.`;

-*Optional*: When configuring a **Guest** WAP, for example, you can add `option isolate 1` to the relevant stanza in the `/etc/config/wireless` config file to deny client-to-client connectivity without the need of re-enabling the firewall in the bridge device.
+*Optional*.
+When configuring a **Guest** WAP, for example, you can add `option isolate 1` to the relevant stanza in the `/etc/config/wireless` config file to deny client-to-client connectivity without the need of re-enabling the firewall in the bridge device.
 If that's not enough, re-enable the firewall and configure it according to your needs--at the bottom of the `/etc/config/firewall` file, there are examples you can use as template.

 ## Getting started with batman-adv on any Linux device
 OpenWrt makes using `batman-adv` a nearly trivial thing but you certainly don't need OpenWrt to implement a mesh network or even to use `batman-adv` in your mesh.
 As mentioned before, `batman-adv` has long been added to the Linux Kernel and therefore, you should be able to configure it on pretty much *any* device running Linux.